comicfans/comicfans.github.io/draft/2026-01-10-red-black-tree.md

 People say that "If I can't coding it, then I don't understand it", so I spend some days to implement the red-black tree.
-Most people feel confusing when learning the rules of RB-tree insertion and deletion just like me, so I want to clear these confusion in this blog.
+Most people feel confusing when learning the rules of RB-tree insertion and deletion first time just like me, I hope this blog can helping you understand it better.
-I read several blog , also asking chatgpt to explain some details, but found implementing it myself is still the best way to understand it.
-(Note: this blog only cover the unique-value implementation like std::set, but the basic idea still stay the same for std::multiset)

-Before entering RB-tree, let's revise binary search tree (BST) first, some confusion explain in RB-tree actually came from the convention in BST the property of binary search tree:
+Let's revise binary search tree (BST) first, some confusion explanation in RB-tree actually came from the convention in BST the property of binary search tree:

 1. parent node value is greater than any node of left-child sub-tree, and less than any node of right-child sub-tree
 2. the in-order successor element of a node, is the left-most node of right-child sub-tree, in-order predecessor is the right-most node of left-child sub-tree
-3. new inserted node (if it's not duplicated), will always insert as leaf node, say, replace a null child, it will never 'replace' any existing node, or as the third child of some node
+3. new inserted node (new unique value), will always insert as leaf node, say, replace a null child, it will never 'replace' any existing node, or being the third child of some node
-4. most important rule (to help understanding RB-tree deletion): when remove a value, we never remove the node directly, we always swap it with in-order successor (or predecessor), then we remove the replaced node
+4. most important rule (to help understanding RB-tree deletion): when remove a value, it never remove the node directly, we always swap it with in-order successor (or predecessor), then we remove the replaced node

-rule4 is important for BST deletion: when the node you want to delete has two children (and corresponding sub-tree), you don't need to reconstruct whole structure under the deletion node, instead , the problem turned into a left-most(or right-most) node deletion.
-Since it's left-most (or right-most) node, so either it has no children at all, which is a leaf node that can be deleted directly, or has only one child, then such child can be directly attached to parent node of deletion node.
-Consider following
-condition:
+5. you can use child as the new ROOT to construct new valid BST with only a few pointer adjustment in-between parent,sibling and nephew, no need to dive into whole sub-tree, (this is called rotation, I find plot easier to understand than text description myself)

-graph
+    graph here

-because the deletion node is left-most node of right-child sub-tree (if it's right-most then everything mirrored), it can only contain right-child, and according to rule1, this sub-tree is all less than parent node, so after deletion, it can be directly attached to parent left-node (to replace the deletion node)

 Now let's get into RB-tree.
-Lots of post explain RB-tree by it's definition and operation rule first, I found myself better understand it by combine the rule and corresponding goal of the rule together, so I explain RB-tree rules as goal-first rules (please note, these rules differs to the ones listed by other reference):
+Most references and blogs focus on precise definition and operation rules, leave the explanation in pure math text description, but I'll explain it by inaccurate 'idea' first, actual definition and rules second, keep the reason 'why we're dong this' in mind first makes it much easier to understand the details.
+(please note the list number also different to other references)

-1 why mark node with Red/Black color?  by combining color rules, this help BST avoiding decay to linear list 2 how to avoid BST decay to linear list?  by enforcing longest path won't be longer than 2 times of shortest path 3 how to enforce longest path shorter than 2 times of shortest path?
-Suppose that we have one such tree, then:
+1 why mark node with Red/Black color?
+It's a way to help BST avoiding decay to linear list (by enforcing some rules) 2 how to avoid BST decay to linear list?  by enforcing longest path shorter than 2 times of shortest path 3 why BST requires no consequent red nodes?
+4 why BST requires equal black height? rule 3 and 4 should be considered together, they enforce that :

+  RED(max) <= BLACK
+  longest path depth L = BLACK + RED(max)
+  shortest path depth S = BLACK
+  then
-      let path node difference (D) between longest (L) and shortest (S) path, will be shorter than shortest path, say L <= S + S
+  L <= S + S
-      S <= L / 2
-      D = L - S
-      D <= S
-      so we can simply treat D as the number of red nodes, S as the number of black nodes because D < S, so we can always spread red nodes in-between the black nodes, without any two red-nodes stay in row only if longest path extend to its maximum value S*2 , we need so many red nodes ( D = S ), other than that, we can have much fewer red nodes
-4 to ease the formula, we requires that root node are always black, since it's always the shared part of longest and shortest path, set it to black won't affect the D (which must be red) 5 to make logic more consist, we treat all empty nodes as black as well, so we have L < S + S
-  D < S
-  S < L / 2

-then we revise the rule of red coloring: red-node can't be consequent : red-node is to help filling the differences between longest and shortest path, as we keep it non-consequent, it won't be more than half of the longest path, so L < S * 2

-6 every path have exactly same black height  (same black node number)

-(Please note: these rules are 'inversion explanation', just to help understanding the rules, not the mathematical prove.
-Some properties such as 6, and the insertion/deletion actually came from 2-3-4 tree, but this blog try to explain RBTree from BST perspective)
+  this assume RB-Tree won't decay to linear list

+(some RB-Tree also requires root node must be black, we ignore this rule, it won't affect the basic properties of RB-Tree)

-according to black height definition, we know that:
+according to these rules, we know that:

-property 1 : RED node doesn't contribute to black height
+property 1 : RED node doesn't contribute to black height, so if modification (insert or delete) is red node, it will be the most simplest case

 property 2 : if we have two nodes, then parent must be Black, and child must be RED (otherwise the black height won't be equal)

+graph

 property 3:  if we have three nodes (as subtree), it can only be